bgveenstra/cs-lessons/computer-architecture.md

 Programmers working with compiled languages have to use different compilers for the different systems they work on - Windows, Ubuntu, and OS X, for example.
 They have to consciously find and use the correct compiler.
 When working with interpreted languages, the same code can run on many systems.
 The effort of translating that code to machine language falls to the virtual machine, where the programmer doesn't have to worry about it at all.

-One popular compiled language used in web development is Java.
+One popular compiled language used in web development is Java, which compiles to a special "bytecode" instead of to assembly.

 ## Static and Dynamic Typing